inspire9/visa/README.md

 ## Licence

-Copyright (c) 2014, Sliver is developed and maintained by Pat Allan and Inspire9, and is released under the open MIT Licence.
+Copyright (c) 2015, Ephemera is developed and maintained by Pat Allan and Inspire9, and is released under the open MIT Licence.